How & When to Plant BulbsLearn how to properly buy, plant, grow and care for flower bulbs

 - Companion plants keep the planting area going when bulbs are dormant.
 Some good perennial companions are sedum, coreopsis, thyme, cranesbill, daylilies, coral bells, brunnera, hosta, hellebores, or bleeding heart.

 Bulbs can be planted in layers by digging up an entire area down to the proper depth, placing the bulbs and covering; or in individual holes dug for each bulb.
-Individual planting is made easier with specialized bulb-planting tools or a bedding plant auger.
+Individual planting is made easier with a bedding plant auger (pictured).

 - Determine the planting depth for the type of bulb you’re planting.
-Depth is important for bulbs.
-If planted too deep, they will bloom late or not at all.
+If planted too deep, flowers will bloom late or not at all.
 If planted too shallow, new growth may become exposed too soon and risk damage by cold temperatures.
 If you are unsure of the exact planting depth, a good general rule of thumb is to plant the bulb 2 to 3 times as deep as the bulb is tall.

 - Prepare the soil by loosening and mixing in organic material if needed for added nutrients or to improve drainage.
 Special bulb fertilizer can be added; follow the package directions.